 Choosing Your Essential Oils

-- Peppermint: Invigorating and refreshing.
+- Peppermint: Crisp and refreshing (use sparingly)

 Mixing and Melting Your Ingredients